 This is the third in a series of blog posts.

 Small businesses are often formed because the owner has a good new idea.
-If the idea has legs, the business grows to a reasonable but fixed level of revenue, and then begins to flatten out.
-Established data tells us that only half of small businesses survive more than five years and further decays continue over time.
+If the idea has legs, then the business grows to a reasonable but fixed level of revenue, and then begins to flatten out.
+Established data tells us that only half of small businesses survive more than five years, and further decays continue over time.
 There are a host of reasons for this, but in general, the reasons are similar to why mid-level and large firms stagnate.
 There are five success drivers that are the most crucial to small business survival:

 - Fact-based decision making

 - Growth planning

 - Ongoing innovation

 - Inward focus

 - Simplified work processes

 In my last blog post, I discussed fact-based decision making.
 In this blog post, I will expand on growth planning.

 Assuming one of those factors defined is primarily focused on the growth engine, it is critical to establish an operational growth plan.
 Most growth plans fail because they use worn-out approaches, take too much time to generate, and are not based on facts.
 Real growth planning identifies the factors that initiate growth, the factors that prevent growth, and how the potential customers or markets fit into those factors.